aboutcode-org/vulnerablecode/docs/source/tutorial_add_importer_pipeline.rst

 `univers <https://github.com/aboutcode-org/univers>`_ is a Python implementation of the `vers specification <https://github.com/package-url/purl-spec/pull/139>`_.
-It can parse and compare all the package versions and all the ranges, from debian, npm, pypi, ruby and more.
+It can parse and compare all the package versions and all the ranges, from Debian, npm, PyPI, Ruby, and more.
 It processes all the version range specs and expressions.